SAREC-Lab/sUAS-UseCases/usecases/supporting/LossOfSignal.md

 **Pre-Conditions**

 - The UAV is in the air and has a command and control link to one or more ground control stations
+- A [failsafe] action has been established prior to flight to automatically activate RTL (Return to Launch) at a predefined altitude when loss-of-signal occurs.

 **Post Conditions**